Medical Homes-Health Cost Containment

-The following NCSL Issue brief has been distributed to legislators and legislative staff across the country.
+The following NCSL Issue brief was distributed to legislators and legislative staff across the country.

 To read portable document format (.pdf) files, use Adobe Acrobat Reader.